Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Photo © Brian Creasey.

-The last operator before Thorpes was Grey Green, which won the route from September 1990 and used some unusual bus bodied Volvo B10M coach chassis until losing the route to Thorpes.
-They operated the 210 from their base in Stamford Hill, and the most direct route between there and the terminus at Finsbury Park is under the low bridge!
+The 210 had a spell with independent operators, having been won by Grey Green from September 1990.
+Grey Green used some unusual bus bodied Volvo B10M coach chassis from their base in Stamford Hill, and the most direct route between there and the terminus at Finsbury Park is under the low bridge!
 Grey Green did use the odd double decker before someone noticed that their contract banned this, and this is thought to be how one of the company’s Volvo Citybus double deckers (136, F136 PHM) lost its original roof.

 Navigation